 Concrete columns can be found in a wide range of applications and industries.
 They can be found as bases of parking lot lamps, deck posts, street signals, and street lights.
 In addition, columns can be used as foundational support in warehouses and basements, roof support around buildings, or for more aesthetic, decorative purposes.
 Traditionally, columns are formed using steel, fiberglass, and a reinforced shaping structure.
 However, these materials are rigid, heavy, and sensitive.
-Sonotube®, a registered trademark of Sonoco, is a much more efficient alternative to these traditional column forming methods.
+Sonotube® is a much more efficient alternative to these traditional column forming methods.
 Sonotubes® are heavy-duty, high-quality cardboard structures that serve as a mold for concrete to be poured in in order to form a smooth-sided column.
 Sonotubes® can be made up to 18 feet in length and between 8 to 56 inches in diameter.
 The versatility of Sonotubes® enable manufacturers to simplify construction of columns.
 However, the greater the length of the column, the more likely extra machinery may be needed to assist in the process.

 In order to form a column that is flawless in appearance and structurally sound, the tubes must have a smooth interior and be able to endure the pressure exerted by the concrete.
 Sonotube® tubing is a much more cost-effective material, because of its strength in cylinder form.
 These tubes are notably strong in a cylindrical configuration, and owe their strength to their spiral-wound fiber layers and adhesive bonding.
 Because of their cost efficiency, vibration and sound wave absorption, and exceptional strength-to-weight ratio, Sonotubes® have been used to build sound cabinets, and are also usd by sound hobbyists and sound technicians to improve acoustics in places such as sanctuaries and performance halls.
 Sonotubes® have recently become a popular material for children’s toys and creative play, as opposed to solely being used for packaging.
 Cardboard has been used to make tubes and blocks for children to build forts, tunnels, and a variety of other structures.